-I hold a Doctor of Musical Arts degree from the Manhattan School of Music, as well as Master and Bachelor of Music degrees from the Eastman School of Music.
-Solo all-Bach recitals have included the complete Inventions & Sinfonias, the Goldberg Variations and Art of Fugue, a work for which I composed an ending to the final, unfinished movement.
-In 2013, I was a semi-finalist at the 8th International J. S. Bach Piano Competition held in Würzburg, Germany, and my passion for the music of Bach has also led me to participate in a two-week residency at the Banff Centre for the Arts, where I was a recipient of a grant from The Canada Council for the Arts.
+Canadian pianist and writer, Penny Johnson is best known for her performances of the music of J. S. Bach.
+Solo recitals have included the complete Inventions & Sinfonias, the Goldberg Variations and Art of Fugue, for which she composed an ending to the unfinished final movement.
+In 2013, she was a semi-finalist at the 8th International J. S. Bach Piano Competition in Würzburg, Germany and prior to that, attended a residency at the Banff Centre where she was a recipient of a grant from the Canada Council for the Arts.

 Originally from Sault Ste.
 Marie and born in Peace River, Penny holds a Doctor of Musical Arts degree from the Manhattan School of Music, as well as Master and Bachelor of Music degrees from the Eastman School of Music.
 A former contributing author for The Glenn Gould Foundation and the creator of Glenn Gould 905: A Triple Birthday Multi-Media Celebration for the Chamber Music Society of Mississauga, Penny is deeply influenced by Glenn Gould, in particular his radio documentaries and the moral fibre of his pursuit of ecstatic experiences through sound.